jerilkuriakose/FastChat-Doc/README.md

 python3 -m fastchat.serve.model_worker --model-path lmsys/vicuna-7b-v1.5
 ```

-Wait until the process finishes loading the model and you see "Uvicorn running on ...".
+Wait until the process finishes loading the model and you see `"Uvicorn running on ..."`.
 The model worker will register itself to the controller .

 To ensure that your model worker is connected to your controller properly, send a test message using the following command: